CARV-ICS-FORTH/foRMA/README.md

 The above command creates N files with the extension .bin as well as a file with the extension .meta.
 Each of the .bin files are named in the format `dumpi-<timestamp>-X.bin` , where `<timestamp>` is the timestamp of when the program was executed and X is the number of the rank, i.e. it takes values from 0 to N − 1.
 Each of the .bin files contains the trace of the execution for the corresponding rank.
 We refer to those as trace files.

-##### Step 3: Use foRMA on produced traces in order to obtain a timing analysis
+##### Step 3: Use _foRMA_ on produced traces in order to obtain a timing analysis

-foRMA has a command line mode and an interactive mode.
-In either, foRMA first processes the tracefiles and prints out an execution summary to the screen.
+_foRMA_ has a command line mode and an interactive mode.
+In either, _foRMA_ first processes the tracefiles and prints out an execution summary to the screen.
 Then, in the interactive mode it prints out an option menu for the user, while in command-line mode, it executes the given command line option.

+⚠️ _Important notice:_ _foRMA_ requres well-formed SST Dumpi files as input, i.e. files as they have been produced by an execution that relies on the SST Dumpi library as they are. _This includes the .meta file produced by SST Dumpi for each trace._ Ommitting any of the produced output files or modifying their content by hand will cause _foRMA_ to exit.

-## foRMA Usage
+## _foRMA_ Usage

-Invoke foRMA on the tracefiles produced in the previous step, as follows:
+Invoke _foRMA_ on the tracefiles produced in the previous step, as follows:

 ```
-$ forma.py <trace dir> <timestamp>
+$ foRMA.py <trace dir> <timestamp>
 ```
 where `<trace dir>` is the directory where the SST Dumpi output traces are stored and `<timestamp>` is the timestamp in the filename of the trace.
-This will start foRMA in the interactive mode.
-In order to enter command-line mode, add "-" and any of the options of the interactive menu, to the foRMA invocation.
+This will start _foRMA_ in the interactive mode.
+In order to enter command-line mode, add "-" and any of the options of the interactive menu, to the _foRMA_ invocation.

 The main options are: